 The cache has a 5-minute lifetime, refreshed each time the cached content is used.

-Prompt Caching caches the full prefix
+Prompt caching caches the full prefix

-Prompt Caching references the entire prompt - tools, system, and messages (in that order) up to and including the block designated with cache_control.
+Prompt caching references the entire prompt - tools, system, and messages (in that order) up to and including the block designated with cache_control.

 Pricing

-Prompt Caching introduces a new pricing structure.
+Prompt caching introduces a new pricing structure.
 The table below shows the price per token for each supported model:

 ModelBase Input TokensCache WritesCache HitsOutput Tokens